MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/automation-considerations.md

 ### ClickOps

+Whilst “ClickOps” is an effective and simple method of learning to navigate the cloud console and familiarizing yourself with the CSP’s offerings.
-The use of clicking in portals, GUI applications, and wizards to do deployment and changes.
+ClickOps is used as a term to describe the process of how clicking in portals, management console, and wizards to provision, configure and manage resources and services.
-Typical results:
+Teams which are working though establishing and evolving their practicess to use more codification and automation of their infrastructure typically see the following patterns:

+- Time consuming to document
-- Slow and error prone
+- Slow and error-prone to execute changes
-- Tedious to replicate and document
+- Difficult to test and verify
-- no versioning control
+- Difficult to roll back to previous state
-- difficult to test
+- Difficult to replicate exactly to other environments
+- No versioning control, so if the process change over time, its hard to know what changed when

-- Progressing away from ClickOps and the error prone process of deploying things manually to more control:
+- Progressing away from ClickOps and the error-prone process of deploying things manually to more control:
   -  [Azure landing zone accelerator (with AzOps)](../../ready/landing-zone/index.md#azure-landing-zone-accelerator)

 #### Evolving from ClickOps to DevOps to NoOps